TikTok: Addiction and mental health

 There are concerns that some users may find it hard to stop using TikTok.
 Internal TikTok research has documented the addiction potential of the app.
 In April 2018, an addiction-reduction feature was added to Douyin.
 This encouraged users to take a break every 90 minutes.
 Later in 2018, the feature was rolled out to the TikTok app.
 TikTok uses popular influencers to encourage viewers to stop using the app and take a break.

 Many were also concerned with the app affecting users' attention spans due to the short-form nature of the content.
 This is a concern as many of TikTok's audience are younger children, whose brains are still developing.
 TikTok executives and representatives have noted and made aware to advertisers on the platform that users have poor attention spans.
 The company's survey reported that nearly 50% of social media users find it stressful to watch a video longer than a minute and a third of users watch videos at double speed.
 Their short attention spans posed a challenge for TikTok to pivot towards longer content formats.
 TikTok has also received criticism for enabling children to purchase coins which they can send to other users.

 Daily hours of entertainment screen media (Social Medias) may displace healthy behaviors such as socializing face to face, chores, hobbies, homework, family meals time, exercise, and sufficient sleep.
 Insomnia is considered a strong mediator between screen media time and mental health symptoms which implies that engaging in screen time pushes out adequate sleep and leads to decreased mental health.

 In February 2022, The Wall Street Journal reported that "Mental-health professionals around the country are growing increasingly concerned about the effects on teen girls of posting sexualized TikTok videos."
-In March 2022, a coalition of U.S. state attorneys general launched an investigation into TikTok's effect on children's mental health.
+In March 2022, a coalition of US state attorneys general launched an investigation into TikTok's effect on children's mental health.
 In June 2022, TikTok introduced the ability to set a maximum uninterrupted screen time allowance, after which the app blocks off the ability to navigate the feed.
 The block only lifts after the app is exited and left unused for a set period of time.
 Additionally, the app features a dashboard with statistics on how often the app is opened, how much time is spent browsing it and when the browsing occurs.